robertknight/1pass/README.md

 1pass
 ===============

-A command-line client for 1Password.
-Works offline but requires Dropbox syncing to be enabled in the official 1Password apps first.
+A command-line client for [1Password](https://agilebits.com/onepassword).

 Supports:
  * Creating, opening and changing the master password for vaults
- * Listing, adding and removing items in vaults
+ * Listing, adding, updating and removing items in vaults
  * Decrypting and displaying the contents of items
  * Generating random passwords for new items
+ * Copying item passwords and field values to the clipboard

 ## Setup

 Use one of the official 1Password apps to set up your 1Password vault and enable Dropbox syncing.
 The client works with the copy of the vault that is synced to Dropbox.

+Alternatively, use `1pass new <path>` to create a new vault

 ## Usage:
 `1pass <command> <args>`